IB: 33 points overall with Three HL subjects at 655

 Why study BSc Psychology with Management at Goldsmiths?

-- You'll be trained in the design of experiments, statistics and the use of psychology-relevant experiment software for data and statistical analysis
+- You'll be trained in the design of experiments, statistics and the use of psychology-relevant experiment software for data and statistical analysis.

-- You can take advantage of our well-established links with employers of psychology graduates, and our programme of career development for students at all levels
+- You can take advantage of our well-established links with employers of psychology graduates, and our programme of career development for students at all levels.

 Contact the department

-At level 4, you will take introductory modules covering the main topics within psychology.
+In your first year, you will take introductory modules covering the main topics within psychology.
 You will also receive practical training in the principles, methods and techniques of psychological research.

 Small group activities give you the opportunity to discuss management applications of the core materials.